Arizona Roundup

 Arizona Roundup is a 1942 American Western film produced and directed by Robert Emmett Tansey who co-wrote the film with Frances Kavanaugh.
 The film stars Tom Keene, Frank Yaconelli, Sugar Dawn, Jack Ingram, Hope Blackwood in her only film and Steve Clark.
 The film was released on March 6, 1942, by Monogram Pictures.

 Plot

-Tom Kenyon (Tom Keene) and his sidekick Pierre La Farge (Frank Yaconelli) are hired by rancher Mike O'Day and his daughter Sugar (Sugar Dawn) to deliver wild horses to the government's remount station.
+Tom Kenyon (Tom Keene) and his sidekick Pierre La Fair (Frank Yaconelli) are hired by rancher Mike O'Day and his daughter Sugar (Sugar Dawn) to deliver wild horses to the government's remount station.
 Ed Spencer and Ted Greenway form a combine that they plan to use to charge an exorbitant price to O'Day to get the horses shipped.
 Tom then discloses that he is a government agent and has a plan to beat their villainous scheme.